diofant/diofant/docs/modules/polys/wester.rst

 Testing if polynomials have common zeros
 ----------------------------------------

-To test if two polynomials have a root in common we can use :func:`~sympy.polys.polytools.resultant` function.
+To test if two polynomials have a root in common we can use :func:`~diofant.polys.polytools.resultant` function.
 The theory says that the resultant of two polynomials vanishes if there is a common zero of those polynomials.
 For example::